 - Use CCC to back up your startup disk to the unencrypted destination volume.
-[Big Sur users, use the Legacy Bootable Backup Assistant]
+[Big Sur (and later OS) users, use the Legacy Bootable Backup Assistant]

 - Reboot your Mac while holding down the Option key (Intel Macs) or the Power key (Apple Silicon Macs) and choose your backup disk as the startup disk.